 Alternatives to the Abeg app

-To send and borrow money, there are fintechs like Carbon and Paga that have gained traction among users.
-The collection of features that make up the Abeg App, however, sets it apart from other fintechs for now.
+To send and borrow money, there are other fintech platforms like Carbon and Paga with more users in the space.
+The help-giving/getting and crowdfunding features of the Abeg App, however, sets it apart from the others for now.

-Some negative feedback from the Playstore was that one of the verification codes that are needed to set up the app was sent through a phone call.
-The complaint was that the automated voice did not say the code clearly enough for users to grasp and input it yet that was the only way to obtain it.
+The other notable issue from the complaints was that the automated voice function does not dictate the code clearly enough for users to grasp and input.
+Yet, that was the only way to obtain it.
+I hope these are fixed in subsequent updates.

-I checked out for that while using the app and had the same problem, however, the code was also sent as a text message and I was able to use this alternative means instead.
-The provision of an alternative shows that the app developers listen to users and optimize it accordingly to give a good user experience.
+I checked out for that while using the app and had the same problem.
+However, the code was also sent as a text message and I was able to use this alternative means instead.
+The provision of an alternative shows that the app developers listened to the users and updated the functions to give a good user experience.